Gravitational memory and soft theorems: The local perspective

+where we have taken into account the linear variation of the scalar fields building the equal-time operator $\mathcal{O}$.
+Correlating both sides of Eq.~\eqref{OOsub} with~$h_{ij}$ gives

+In analogy to the physical mode condition discussed below Eq.~\eqref{CRcorrelators}, even at the subleading order it is assumed that the time dependence of $h$ matches the one of $M x \sim B x$ (see below~\eqref{eqn:idenn=12}), to ensure that their correlation is nonvanishing.
+In other words, one has assumed that the gravitational wave $h_{ij}$ and the hard modes $\Phi$ are evaluated at the same final time $u$.
+By expanding the explicit form of $M^\mu_{\,\,\, \nu \rho}$, we can rewrite~\eqref{CRcorrelators-sub} as

-Equation~\eqref{CRcorrelators} represents the consistency relations for correlators under the anisotropic spatial rescaling symmetry in TT coordinates.
+Further details on its derivation and explicit checks are shown in Ref.~\cite{DeLuca:2024asq}.
+Equation~\eqref{CRcorrelators-sub-v2} represents the consistency relations for equal-time correlators under the subleading memory-induced symmetry in TT coordinates.

-{{\bf{\em Conclusions.}}} Gravitational memory effects refer to the persistent change in the GW strain caused by events like binary mergers, affecting the separation between two freely-falling detectors before and after the passage of GWs.
-These effects are closely tied to the BMS symmetry group of asymptotically flat space-times, representing transitions between different BMS frames via supertranslations.
+{{\bf{\em Conclusions.}}} Gravitational memory effects refer to the persistent change in the GW strain caused by events like binary mergers, affecting the separation between two freely falling detectors before and after the passage of GWs.
+These effects are closely tied to the BMS symmetry group of asymptotically flat spacetimes, representing transitions between different BMS frames via supertranslations.

 In this work, we explored the form of residual diffs in the local TT frame around a GW detector, such as LISA.
 In this gauge, the residual diff that generates a constant TT mode, describing the shift induced by memory effects, corresponds to a volume-preserving, anisotropic spatial rescaling.
 We have shown that this is completely equivalent to a BMS transformation, together with a time-dependent translation and spatial rescaling to restore TT gauge.
-Similarly, from Eqs.~\eqref{TT space diff}-\eqref{TT time diff}, the TT residual diff that induces a constant velocity kick is given by a time-dependent anisotropic spatial rescaling, a time-independent acceleration transformation familiar from the Equivalence Principle, and a spatially-inhomogeneous time translation.
-This is also equivalent to a BMS transformation with suitable compensating diffs~\cite{longinprep}.
+Similarly, from Eqs.~\eqref{TT space diff} and \eqref{TT time diff}, the TT residual diff that induces a constant velocity kick is given by a time-dependent anisotropic spatial rescaling, a time-independent acceleration transformation familiar from the equivalence principle, and a spatially-inhomogeneous time translation.
+This is also equivalent to a BMS transformation with suitable compensating diffs~\cite{DeLuca:2024asq}.